Superschnizel/Obsidian-Moviegrabber/README.md

 # Obsidian Moviegrabber

-A plugin to generate Notes for Movies with properties that can be used with [dataview](https://github.com/blacksmithgu/obsidian-dataview).
+A plugin to generate notes for movies with properties that can be used with [dataview](https://github.com/blacksmithgu/obsidian-dataview).
 Uses the [Open Movie Database (OMDb) API](http://www.omdbapi.com/) to retrieve movie data and the [Youtube Data API](https://developers.google.com/youtube/v3/docs?hl=de) to get the embed links for the trailers.

 <img src="https://github.com/Superschnizel/Obsidian-Moviegrabber/assets/47162464/3df2496a-ad9c-46ec-a806-b048100e7d70" width=50%>